Technology Brother Elegy

 Given unknowability, one way to proceed is to heed what has survived, because at least it was consistent with survival.
 You become more traditionalist.

 You start to see the errors of those who aren't.
-Nassim Taleb's "Intellectuals Yet Idiots": smart enough to have a model, but too dumb to know their models are radically under-parameterized relative to the dimensions of the systems they seek to intervening upon.
+Nassim Taleb's "Intellectuals Yet Idiots": smart enough to have a model but dumb enough not to see it's radically under-parameterized relative to the dimensions of the systems you're intervening on.

 How many of our problems are downstream giving intellectuals-who-are-idiots power?
 This is closely related to a specific word: Progressivism.